 Furthermore, because it did not take your internal data into account, it could not make a recommendation on whether your prices were reasonable in the given circumstances.

 With the closure of RateIntelligence, now might be a good time to evaluate what the best options are for your hotel.
 We would classify 3 main possibilities.
-The ‘free’ alternative, the paid version, or a more complete solution.
+We will start with our recommendation: an upgrade to a complete solution.
+Then we will also look at the ‘free’ alternative and the paid version.

 Free rate-shopper tool:

+At the same time, you can also try the other alternatives.
 The simplest substitute would be Rev+ by Expedia.
-It describes itself as a revenue management tool designed to provide hotel partners with smart, actionable data and insights.
+It describes itself as a revenue management tool that provides hotel partners with smart, actionable data and insights.
 It is a good source of data, giving you up to 19 competitors, and is very popular.
-It also contains analysis tools that can aid decision making for revenue managers.
+It also contains analysis tools that can aid decision-making for revenue managers.

 However, because it is not connected to your PMS, it doesn’t know your current overall occupancy.
-Therefore it can’t make price recommendations without this information, so you will need to make these decisions yourself.
+Therefore it can’t make price recommendations without this information, so you should make these decisions yourself.
 It also can’t update your PMS prices, meaning you will have to input any price decisions manually.

-If you like the market intelligence but not want to tie yourself to Expedia you could choose a paid option…
+If you like the market intelligence but don’t want to tie yourself to Expedia, you could choose a paid option…

 Paid rate-shopper tool:

-There are a number of rate-shopping tools out there, that will find your competitor data and display it in the way you want.
+There are a number of rate-shopping tools that will find your competitor data and display it in the way you want.
 One example, popular for its reliability, is OTAInsight.

-Why not take the opportunity from the closure of Booking.com’s RateIntelligence to upgrade your pricing to be ahead of all of your competitors?
+Why not take the opportunity from the closure of Booking.com’s RateIntelligence to upgrade your pricing to be ahead of your competitors?

-Want to find out more?
-Book a demo and unlock our special offer!
+Would you like to sign up for a free trial of our RoomPriceGenie RMS?
 We would be thrilled to hear from you!